 A serum or ampoule (highly concentrated serum) comes next.
 This is where we get to the meaty part of the routine.
 A serum or ampoule will usually be the step of your skincare routine that contains some of the most active ingredients in your skincare routine.
 This is the step where you will treat your skin based on your skincare issues, such as age-related concerns ranging from fine lines and wrinkles to hyperpigmentation or discoloration.

 Missha Time Revolution Night Repair Probio Ampoule contains 10 different kinds of probiotics plus the fruits of purple carrots, plum cabbage, eggplant, beetroot and blueberry.
-I’ve been testing Missha Time Revolution Night Repair Probio Ampoule for this skincare routine and also as a drugstore skincare dupe for Estee Lauder Advanced Night Repair.
+I’ve been testing Missha Time Revolution Night Repair Probio Ampoule for this skincare routine and also as a drugstore skincare alternative for Estee Lauder Advanced Night Repair.
 It is similar in look and feel to the luxury Estee Lauder product.
 While the results may not be quite as immediate to Advanced Night Repair, it is an effective and affordable alternative.

 Step #7: Sheet Mask